 Papers that reuse and apply state-of-the art semantic technology or resources in practical settings should be submitted to the in-use track (i.e., the novelty falls into the in-use application of the semantic technology or resource).

 Authors who want to present an interesting industry application but who do not want to submit a full paper should submit to the industry track.

 Papers describing concrete resources (datasets, ontologies, vocabularies, annotated corpora, workflows, knowledge graphs, evaluation benchmarks, etc.) should be submitted to the resources track.

 Note that research, in-use and resource papers are published within the same proceedings by Springer’s Lecture Notes in Computer Science series.

-The text from this CfP is partially based on the call for Resource Papers for ESWC 2022 by Catia Pesquita and Hala Skaf-Molli, which relied on previous calls, including the call for Resource Papers for ESWC 2021 by Maria Maleshkova and Pierre-Antoine Champin, the call for Resource Papers for ESWC2019 by Amrapali Zaveri and Alasdair J. G. Gray, and the call for Resource Papers for ESWC2020 by Heiko Paulheim and Anisa Rula.
+The text from this CfP is partially based on the call for Resource Papers for ESWC 2023 by Anastasia Dimou and Raphael Troncy, which relied on previous calls, including the call for Resource Papers for ESWC 2022 by Catia Pesquita and Hala Skaf-Molli, the call for Resource Papers for ESWC 2021 by Maria Maleshkova and Pierre-Antoine Champin, the call for Resource Papers for ESWC2019 by Amrapali Zaveri and Alasdair J. G. Gray, and the call for Resource Papers for ESWC2020 by Heiko Paulheim and Anisa Rula.